Purely helical absolute equilibria and chirality of (magneto)fluid turbulence: One-chiral-sector-dominated absolute equilibrium and turbulence states

 Two-fluid effects, the decoupling between electrons and ions, are important in many laboratory and astrophysical situations \citep[see, {\it e.g.},][]{YamadaETC02,BrandenburgSubramanian05}.
 The ideal incompressible two-fluid MHD states that the generalized vorticities $\nabla\times\bm{P}_s$, with canonical momenta $\bm{P}_s=m_s\bm{u}_s+q_s\bm{A}$ for each species $s$, are ``frozen in'' ({\it c.f.} \S\ref{sec:EMHD}) to the respective flows \citep[see, {\it e.g.},][and references therein]{VictorPRuban99}

 where $\bm{E}$ is the electric field vector and $q_s$ and $m_s$ are charge and mass.
-Since this model has very rich physics, to remind ourselves the relevant context and the weights of physical quantities in quantifying chirality \citep[instead of being purely geometrical, as discussed in][]{Petitjean03}, we now use the normalization which keeps some physical parameters explicitly, unlike those in EMHD and single-fluid MHD.
+Since this model has very rich physics, to remind ourselves the relevant context and the weights of physical quantities in quantifying chirality, instead of being purely geometrical as discussed in \citet[][]{Petitjean03}, we now use the normalization which keeps some physical parameters explicitly, unlike those in EMHD and single-fluid MHD.
 The dynamics is constrained by three rugged invariants, {\it i.e.}, the total energy and self-helicities:

 Here, two-fluid effects are in the extra terms in the invariants compared to single-fluid MHD.

 With Eq. (\ref{eq:FourierHelical}), we are led to the following AE spectra densities ({\it c.f.}, \S\ref{sec:hae}, also for notations)